alexxx-db/eva/docs/index.rst

 ----------

-**EvaDB brings AI inside your database**.

-You can easily build scalable AI apps in SQL.
+**EvaDB brings AI inside your database.
+You can easily build scalable AI apps in SQL.**

 EvaDB's benefits include: